MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 For the updated runtime and MSIX, see [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads).

-> [!NOTE]
+> [!Important]
-> When you reference WinAppSDK 1.2 from a project you might see an error similar to: "_Detected package downgrade: Microsoft.Windows.SDK.BuildTools from 10.0.22621.1 to 10.0.22000.194._" This is caused by incompatible references to this package from the app project and from the WinAppSDK package.
-To resolve this you can update the project’s reference to a more recent and compatible version of Microsoft.Windows.SDK.BuildTools, or simply remove the reference from your project.
-If you remove it from your project, a compatible version will be implicitly referenced by the WinAppSDK package.
+> Visual Studio 2019 and .NET 5 is no longer supported for building C# apps (see [Windows App SDK 1.2 moving to C# WinRT 2.0](https://github.com/microsoft/WindowsAppSDK/discussions/2879)).
+You will need Visual Studio 2022 and one of the following .NET SDK versions: 6.0.401 (or later), 6.0.304, 6.0.109.

-> [!NOTE]
+>
-> For C# developers, one of the following .NET SDK versions (or later) is required: 6.0.401, 6.0.304, 6.0.109.
-To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
-Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 2.0 or greater."*.
+> To update your .NET SDK version, install the latest version of Visual Studio 2022 or visit [.NET Downloads](https://dotnet.microsoft.com/download).
+When updating your NuGet package without the required .NET SDK version, you will see an error like: *"This version of WindowsAppSDK requires .NET 6+ and WinRT.Runtime.dll version 2.0 or greater."*.
+To update the project from .NET 5.0 to .NET 6.0, open the project file and change "TargetFramework" to `net6.0` and "Target OS version" to the appropriate value (such as `net6.0-windows10.0.19041.0`).

 ### Third-party Widgets in Windows

 The Widgets Board was first introduced in Windows 11 and was limited to displaying first party Widgets.
 Widgets are small UI containers that display text and graphics on the Widgets Board, and are associated with an app installed on the device.
 With Windows App SDK, as third party developers you can now create Widgets for your packaged Win32 apps and test them locally on the Windows 11 Widgets Board.

 For more information about Widgets, check out [Widgets Overview](/windows/apps/design/widgets/).